 If you receive disability benefits and you have a minor child or children they will each receive a monthly benefit as well.
 Furthermore, after (2) years of receiving disability benefits you will automatically become eligible for Medicare.

-You can receive disability benefits at the same time, and in addition to, disability benefits from the following sources: Veterans Administration, state workers’ compensation plans, and private insurance companies (LTD benefits).
+You can receive disability benefits from state workers compensation plans and private insurance companies (LTD benefits).
 Benefits from some programs or plans, however, may be reduced in amount based on the concurrent receipt of disability benefits from the SSA.
 It is important for Veterans to note that there is NO reduction in your service connected disability benefits.

 For additional information please do not hesitate to call this office.